Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 bits identified by either index or name).

-Verbose (bit-by-bit) bitsets allow sending symbolic names for bits together with their values which saves a round trip (when the bitset is passed in a request) or at least a second request (when the bitset is in a reply).
+Verbose (bit-by-bit) bitsets allow sending symbolic names for bits together with their values which saves a round trip (when the woke bitset is passed in a request) or at least a second request (when the woke bitset is in a reply).
 This is useful for one shot applications like traditional ethtool command.
-On the other hand, long running applications like ethtool monitor (displaying notifications) or network management daemons may prefer fetching the names only once and using compact form to save message size.
+On the other hand, long running applications like ethtool monitor (displaying notifications) or network management daemons may prefer fetching the woke names only once and using compact form to save message size.
 Notifications from ethtool netlink interface always use compact form for bitsets.

 A bitset can represent either a value/mask pair (``ETHTOOL_A_BITSET_NOMASK`` not set) or a single bitmap (``ETHTOOL_A_BITSET_NOMASK`` set).
-In requests modifying a bitmap, the former changes the bit set in mask to values set in value and preserves the rest; the latter sets the bits set in the bitmap and clears the rest.
+In requests modifying a bitmap, the woke former changes the woke bit set in mask to values set in value and preserves the woke rest; the woke latter sets the woke bits set in the woke bitmap and clears the woke rest.

 Compact form: nested (bitset) attribute contents: